Outdoor Security Camera & Video

 Mini Dome Outdoor Security Cameras - Similar to dome security cameras, mini domes have a rounded, more obscure design that makes them less visible to passersby.
 Their “mini” size denotes that they’re incredibly small and lightweight.
 In fact, many mini domes are palm-sized, making them easy to mount and install.
 Despite their weight and size, these cameras can prove to be exceedingly tough and impervious to even the harshest climates.

 Wireless Outdoor Security Cameras - Wireless outdoor security cameras work wonderfully in remote outdoor environments such as barns, ranches, and multi-building operations like campuses.
-To facilitate power to wireless outdoor security cameras, you’ll need a wireless transceiver and link as well as an omni-directional antenna.
+To facilitate network connectivity to wireless outdoor security cameras, you’ll need a wireless transceiver and link as well as an omni-directional antenna.
 To learn more about wireless video surveillance, please contact one of our wireless specialists at VideoSurveillance.com, who can help you determine if this is the right choice for your application.
 Our wireless outdoor security camera systems come with the necessary supplies needed for dependable surveillance coverage.